A trade for Watson? Dolphins coach says Tua is his QB

 The Dolphins have declined to confirm or deny reports they have engaged in trade talks to acquire Watson, who has been accused of sexual assault and harassment in lawsuits filed by 22 women.
 He has denied the allegations.

+“You know what’s funny?
+I heard (DT John Jenkins) just say he doesn’t have cable.
+I’m one of those guys that don’t have cable, too.
+So I’m not able to turn on my TV and watch what’s going on, to see the news and whatnot.

+“Now, obviously I know social media’s a big deal but really, I only hear about those things from my agents or if it comes from (Miami communications executive) Anne Noland or if coach wants to sit down and talk to me about things like that.
+That’s kind of how I find out a lot of the talk that’s going on.”

-Speculation regarding a possible trade has raised questions about Miami’s commitment to Tagovailoa, a top-five pick last year.
+Speculation regarding a possible trade has raised questions about Miami’s commitment to Tagovailoa, a top-five draft pick last year.

 “Tua is our quarterback,” Flores said.
 “I think he has had a good training camp.
 I think he has made a lot of progress.
 I think he has made a lot of improvement.
 We’re pleased with where he is.”